SOCIAL PROJECTS AND AWARENESS

 The company is part of the Companies for a society free of gender violence initiative, launched by the Government Gender Violence Delegation in 2012 with the goal of taking advantage of the potential of business as an agent of social awareness.

-Likewise, Iberdrola includes, in its Equal Opportunity and Reconciliation Policy, a section dedicated to the fight against gender violence through the establishment of specific programs that include protection, support and information measures, to accompany and protect the victims.
+Likewise, Iberdrola includes, in its Equality, Diversity and Inclusion Policy, a section dedicated to the fight against gender violence through the establishment of specific programs that include protection, support and information measures, to accompany and protect the victims.

 Iberdrola celebrates International Day of Women and Girls in Science in cooperation with the University of Salamanca (USAL) on 11 February.
 For the third consecutive year, in 2020 the company collaborates again with the university to put together an extensive, varied program of activities consisting of educational talks, exhibitions, visits to research centres, scientific meetings and presentations.